Vann06/command-line-clue/game/notebook.md

 The Police Oficer and The Blacksmith as innocent.
 Leaving The Baker as the only suspect

-Clue 12: Found Object of Heavy Book at /shops/market/aisles/
+Clue 12: Found objects: Heavy Book at /shops/market/aisles/

 Clue 13: New information suggests returning to the shops